ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 Producing a web application which the entire world can use is complicated.
 You must setup a physical server, choose the operating system, configure the server, and monitor the server.
 I tested three "Cloud platform as a Service" (PaaS) providers which perform all the above for you at a fraction of the time, and accept code from Github - the moment you push your code to your repositories' main branch on GitHub, the changes will be visible on your domain.

-For the following platforms, I tracked two metrics detailed in the [benchmarks](#benchmarks) section which reflect my experience and the ease of use for each platform:
+For the following platforms, I tracked two metrics detailed in the [benchmarks](#benchmarks) section which reflect the ease of use for each platform:

 - [Code Capsules](https://codecapsules.io/)
 - [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/)
 - [Heroku](https://www.heroku.com/)

-This guide will help you decide which platform will get your web application to production the quickest.
-We will also learn how to use each platform by deploying a simple "Hello, world!" application written in Python using Flask to each platform provider.
+This guide will help you decide which platform will get your web application to production the quickest and easiest.
+We will also learn how to use each platform by deploying a simple "Hello, world!" application written in Python with Flask for each platform provider.

 ## Prerequisites